-What is Mitchell System Kenpo Karate?
+What is Retana Kenpo Karate?

 Part self-defense, part sport… part exercise, part ritual – this is the intriguing complexity of Kenpo Karate.
 It is one of the oldest and most devastating forms of weaponless self-protection that man has ever developed; yet, it is relatively new and obscure to the western world.
 In more modern times, Karate has taken on the aspects of a major sport.
 It is this unique combination of defensive and sporting techniques that has created a wave of enthusiasm throughout the United States and the rest of the world.
 The United States in 1956 saw only two instructors.
 Now, there are literally thousands.